ercenttannius123/Liver-Tumor-Detection/README.md

-## Automatic Liver & Tumor Segmentation on CT Scan Images
+## Comparing SimpleCNN, SimpleSegNet, and U-Net for Liver and Tumor Segmentation in CT Scan Images

 📋 Overview